Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Magic Items.md

 *Wondreous item, rare (requires attunement)*

 When you take damage that would bring you to 0 hit points, you can use your reaction to instead regain 30 hit points.
 In addtion your armor class increases by 5 and you become immune to the damage and effect of spells.
 This effect lasts until you take damage.
 The amulet can be used once.
 After finishing a long rest roll 1d6.
 The amulet regains its use on a 5 or 6.

+#### Legs of Physical Regeneration

+*Pants, rare (requires attunement by a troll)*

+Whenever you roll a hit die to restore hit points, roll it twice and pick either result.